-- 4. Contributions made by or on behalf of employees to a tax-deferred annuity or stock purchase plan (includes any plan where employee has the option to defer). - 5.
-Contributions made by or on behalf of employees to a non-qualified deferred compensation plan. - 6.
-Cost of group term life insurance over \$50,000 (unless part of a cafeteria plan). - 7.
-Director's fees. - 8.
-Adoption assistance payments (unless part of a cafeteria plan). - 9.
-Excess employee discounts. - 10.
-Golden parachute payments.
-NOTE: beginning in tax year 2020, Supplemental Executive Retirement Plans will no longer be taxable at the municipal level. - 11.
-Income from guaranteed annual wage contracts. - 12.
-Income from jury duty. - 13.
-Income from wage continuation plans (includes retirement incentive plans and buy-outs). - 14.
-Income received as a result of a covenant or agreement not to compete, which relates to employee wages. - 15.
-Interest on below market loans. - 16.
-Moving expense reimbursements (follow Federal rules but non-reimbursed expenses are not deductible). - 17.
-Pre-retirement distributions from retirement plans (except previously taxed income from deferred plans). - 18.
-Prizes, awards and gifts if connected with employment. - 19.
-Profit Sharing. - 20.
-Royalties (unless derived from registered copyrights, patents or trademarks). - 21.
-Severance pay. - 22.
-Sick and/or vacation pay. - 23.
-Stipends if work required (vow of poverty not recognized). - 24.
-Stock bonus incentive plans. - 25.
-Stock options. - 26.
-Strike benefits paid by employer. - 27.
-Supplemental unemployment paid by employer. - 28.
-Taxes paid by employer on employee's behalf. - 29.
-Tips. - 30.
-Union steward fees. - 31.
-Clergy income per Ohio Revised Code §718.01(R)(2)(e). - 32.
+- Contributions made by or on behalf of employees to a tax-deferred annuity or stock purchase plan (includes any plan where employee has the option to defer). - 5.
+Cost of group term life insurance over \$50,000 (unless part of a cafeteria plan). - Director's fees. - 7.
+Adoption assistance payments (unless part of a cafeteria plan). - 8.
+Excess employee discounts. - 9.
+Income from guaranteed annual wage contracts. - 10.
+Income from jury duty. - 11.
+Income from wage continuation plans (includes retirement incentive plans and buy-outs). - 12.
+Income received as a result of a covenant or agreement not to compete, which relates to employee wages. - 13.
+Interest on below market loans. - 14.
+Moving expense reimbursements (follow Federal rules but non-reimbursed expenses are not deductible). - 15.
+Pre-retirement distributions from retirement plans (except previously taxed income from deferred plans). - 16.
+Prizes, awards and gifts if connected with employment. - 17.
+Profit Sharing. - 18.
+Royalties (unless derived from registered copyrights, patents or trademarks). - 19.
+Severance pay. - 20.
+Sick and/or vacation pay. - 21.
+Stipends if work required (vow of poverty not recognized). - 22.
+Stock bonus incentive plans. - 23.
+Stock options. - 24.
+Strike benefits paid by employer. - 25.
+Supplemental unemployment paid by employer. - 26.
+Taxes paid by employer on employee's behalf. - 27.
+Tips. - 28.
+Union steward fees. - 29.
+Clergy income per Ohio Revised Code §718.01(R)(2)(e). - 30.
 Gambling Winnings.
-Losses may not offset winnings. - 33.
+Losses may not offset winnings. - 31.
 Prizes and winnings from sweepstakes.